 Over the past six months, I’ve been working on SketchBook, a subscription based sketching app, where I spent a lot of time thinking about the concept of customer lifetime value (LTV) and customer acquisition cost (CAC).
-Tons, and I mean tons, of content has been written about both these concepts from the marketing gurus of this world, but as I built out an LTV model for SketchBook, I realized a few complexities with building such a model that are often overlooked.
+In this post, I explain how to build an LTV model and also common mistakes to avoid from my experience.

 For those who don’t know: A three-sentence primer on LTV and CAC.

 The concept of LTV and CAC is a tool for figuring out the effectiveness of marketing spend telling you if you are able to receive more money from a customer over their lifetime compared to the cost of acquiring them.

 Popular SaaS analytics company, ProfitWell argues that a LTV: CAC ratio of 3:1 is the benchmark ratio, but this is also contingent on the market opportunity too (if your market is small, you may need a very high LTV: CAC ratio, since you’ll quickly run out of customers to acquire).
 You must also keep in mind the time it takes to recoup the money you spend on acquiring a customer since you can’t burn all your cash on buying users in year 1 that you will only see a return on 3+ years later when you’ve already run out of working capital.

 How do you actually build an LTV model?

 Before I even dive deep into some things to be aware of when building an LTV, it’s worthwhile for me to explain the steps to building a model.